May 68: Escalating conflict

 Negotiations broke down, and students returned to their campuses after a false report that the government had agreed to reopen them, only to discover the police still occupying the schools.
 This led to near revolutionary fervor among the students.

 On 10 May, another huge crowd congregated on the Rive Gauche.
-When the Compagnies Républicaines de Sécurité again blocked them from crossing the river, the crowd again threw up barricades, which the police then attacked at 2:15 a.m. after negotiations once again floundered.
+When the Compagnies Républicaines de Sécurité again blocked them from crossing the river, the crowd again threw up barricades, which the police then attacked at 2:15 am after negotiations once again floundered.
 The confrontation, which produced hundreds of arrests and injuries, lasted until dawn.
 The events were broadcast on radio as they occurred and the aftermath shown on television the next day.
 It was alleged that the police had participated in the riots, through agents provocateurs, by burning cars and throwing Molotov cocktails.

 The government's heavy-handed reaction brought on a wave of sympathy for the strikers.
 Many of the nation's more mainstream singers and poets joined after the police brutality came to light.
 American artists also began voicing support of the strikers.
 The major left union federations, the Confédération Générale du Travail (CGT) and the Force Ouvrière (CGT-FO), called a one-day general strike and demonstration for Monday, 13 May.

 Well over a million people marched through Paris that day; the police stayed largely out of sight.
 Prime Minister Georges Pompidou personally announced the release of the prisoners and the reopening of the Sorbonne.
 However, the surge of strikes did not recede.
 Instead, the protesters became even more active.

 When the Sorbonne reopened, students occupied it and declared it an autonomous "people's university".
 Public opinion at first supported the students, but turned against them after their leaders, invited to appear on national television, "behaved like irresponsible utopianists who wanted to destroy the 'consumer society.
 Nonetheless, in the weeks that followed, approximately 401 popular action committees were set up in Paris and elsewhere to take up grievances against the government and French society, including the Sorbonne Occupation Committee.